-Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Public and Occupa tional Health and Safety Impacts Non-Radiological Impacts to Workers While ECF operations continue, there would be no change to impacts from Total Recordable Cases (TRC) and Days Away, Restricted or on- the-job Transfer (DART) cases annually.
+Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Public and Occupat tional Health and Safety Impacts Non-Radiological Impacts to Workers While ECF operations continue, there would be no change to impacts from Total Recordable Cases (TRC) and Days Away, Restricted or on-the-job Transfer (DART) cases annually.
 If operations in ECF cease, there could be a decrease in the number of TRC and DART cases annually.
-Refurbishment Period: There would be small impacts from approximately two additional Total Recordable Cases TRCs and less than one additional DART case annually.
-Post-Refurbishment Operational Period : There would be small impacts from less than one additional TRC and less than one additional DART case annually.
+Refurbishment Period: There would be small impacts from approximately two additional TRCs and less than one additional DART case annually.
+Post-Refurbishment Operational Period: There would be small impacts from less than one additional TRC and less than one additional DART case annually.
 Construction Period: There would be small impacts from less than four additional TRCs and less than two additional DART cases annually.
-Transition Period : There would be small impacts from less than one additional TRC and less than one additional DART case annually.
-New Facility Operational Period : There would be no impact from a fractional decrease in the number of TRCs and DART cases annually.
-Non-Radiological Impacts to the Public There would be no impact operations activities would (6.5 miles) from the INL pro to the public since construction take place at NRF approximatoperty boundary. n, refurbishment, and Itely 10.5 kilometers
+Transition Period: There would be small impacts from less than one additional TRC and less than one additional DART case annually.
+New Facility Operational Period: There would be no impact from a fractional decrease in the number of TRCs and DART cases annually.
+Non-Radiological Impacts to the Public to the public since construction take place at NRF approximatoperty boundary.